Why Is A Silo Mentality Killing Your Growth Strategy?

-Is a silo mentality killing CRO?
+Is a silo mentality killing Conversion Optimisation?

 Unfortunately in many organisations CRO suffers from the same silo mentality which results in slow, bureaucratic business decision making and a culture which encourages waste and strangles innovation.
 Despite a desire to improve business efficiency the basic building blocks of most organisational structures are still the traditional functional silo.